Sierra Leone: Religion

-The overwhelming majority of Sierra Leonean Muslims, are adherent to the Sunni tradition of Islam in practice.
-Most of the Mosques and Islamic schools across Sierra Leone are based in Sunni Islam.
-Ahmadiyya Muslims make up about 10% of the country's Muslim population.
-Sierra Leone has a vibrant Ahmaddiya Muslim population, especially in the southern city of Bo, which is home to a large Ahmadiyya Muslim population.
-There are five hundred Ahmadiyya Mosque across Sierra Leone.
+The overwhelming majority of Sierra Leonean Muslims are adherent to the Sunni tradition.
+Most of the Mosques and Islamic schools across Sierra Leone are based on Sunni Islam.
+Ahmadiyya Muslims make up about 10% of the country's Muslim population; the southern city of Bo is home to a large Ahmadiyya Muslim population.
+There are five hundred Ahmadiyya Mosques across Sierra Leone.
 Shia Islam does not have a strong presence in Sierra Leone, and there are virtually no Shia Muslims in the country.
 Most Sierra Leonean Muslims of the Sunni and Ahmadiyya sect generally pray together in the same mosque.
 The vast majority of Sierra Leonean Muslims are adherent to the Maliki school of Sunni Islam.
-The Maliki school is by far the largest and most dominant Islamic school of jurisprudence across Sierra Leone.
 Many Ahmadiyya Muslims in Sierra Leone also follow the Maliki Jurisprudence.

 The Sierra Leone Islamic Supreme Council is the highest Islamic religious organisation in Sierra Leone and is made up of the country's Imams, Islamic scholars, and other Islamic clerics across the country.
 Sheikh Muhammad Taha Jalloh is the president of the Sierra Leone Supreme Islamic Council.
-The United Council of Imams, is an influential Islamic religious body in Sierra Leone, that is made up of all imams of mosques throughout Sierra Leone.
+The United Council of Imams is an influential Islamic religious body in Sierra Leone that is made up of all imams of mosques throughout Sierra Leone.
 The president of the United Council of Imam is Sheikh Alhaji Muhammad Habib Sheriff.
-The two largest mosques in Sierra Leone are the Freetown Central Mosque and the Ghadafi Central Mosque (built by former Libyan dictator Muammar Gaddafi), both located in the capital Freetown.
+The two largest mosques in Sierra Leone are the Freetown Central Mosque and the Ghadafi Central Mosque, both located in the capital Freetown.

 The large majority of Sierra Leonean Christians are Protestant, of which the largest groups are the Wesleyan – Methodists.
-Other Christian Protestant denominations with significant presence in the country include Presbyterians, Baptists, Seventh-day Adventists Anglicans, Lutherans, and Pentecostals.
+Other Christian Protestant denominations with significant presence in the country include Presbyterians, Baptists, Seventh-day Adventists, Anglicans, Lutherans, and Pentecostals.
 The Council of Churches is the Christian religious organisation that is made up of Protestant churches across Sierra Leone.
 Recently there has been an increase of Pentecostal churches, especially in Freetown.